telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

 ---
-title: How to Create Custom Responses
+title: Creating Custom Responses
-description: An article on creating manually crafted responses, mock status codes, and use external files with predefined responses.
+description: "Learn how to create manually crafted responses, mock status codes, and use external files with predefined responses with the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: using-custom-responses
 publish: true